Choi-Suhyeon/shellcodeGen/README.md

 # shellcodeGen
-It is shell script to generate shellcode easier.
+This shell script facilitates the generation of shellcode.
+It assists in crafting shellcode effortlessly from a file with the extension 's', which contains code written in either att or intel syntax.

 ## Programs Used Within The Program
 - as